schoenemeyer/specfem3d-centos-gpu/README.md

 However the fast way is to issue the follwoing command (assuming using OpenMPI)

-./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-cuda-architecture=cuda8  CUDA_LIB=/usr/local/cuda-9.0/lib64 MPI_INC=/opt/lib/openmpi/1.10.7/include
+./configure FC=gfortran CC=gcc MPIFC=mpif90 --with-cuda=cuda8  CUDA_LIB=/usr/local/cuda-9.1/lib64 MPI_INC=/opt/lib/openmpi/1.10.7/include

+Be aware of LDFLAGS used to test nvcc in the configure script.
+Recommend to remove LDFLAGS in line 7763

 make